harver2001/SketchBoard_FullStack/README.md

 #### Login Page
 ![Screenshot 2023-04-03 211757](https://user-images.githubusercontent.com/111651944/236479106-53cba09a-f53c-4a55-818a-2d4fec04cec7.png)

-MongoDB has been used as Backend Database to Store and fetch User Details for the Login System.
+MongoDB has been used as Backend Database to Store and fetch User Details for the Login/Register System.

 ### 5)  User Profile can be Updated with Ease